MicroWebApps/MicroWebApps/README.md

 * generate html,css, js from JSX
 * Concatenate components easily e.g. JSX
 * native js events
-* no framework black magic events or bindings
+* no framework black magic events or bindings (but how to bind data then? optionally e.g. getelwithid)
 * spend cpu once on build time rather than milliin times on every client
 ## Statements
 * JSX is an approach that can scale complexity hierarchically by concatenating html, css and js from a single abstraction call